 The Science Behind Failure

-Like all emotions and feelings, when you fail at something, it triggers a series of events and chemicals in the brain.
+Like all emotions and feelings, failing at something triggers a series of events and chemicals in the brain.
 Feelings such as disappointment, anxiety, and shame may arise if you experience failing.
 In an article published by Educational Advancement, the Director of Operations comments:

 “When we experience a win, our brains release endorphins, dopamine and serotonin, which encourage us to engage in a task again.
 When we experience a failure, our brains release cortisol and do not leave us with feelings of acceptance and safety.”

-Cortisol is the body’s main stress hormone and it works alongside certain parts of your brain to regulate your “mood, motivation, and fear.”
-It is also known for fueling your fight-or-flight response, which is a psychological reaction that occurs in your brain to a highly stressful or dangerous situation.
+Cortisol is the body’s main stress hormone, and it works alongside certain parts of the brain to regulate your “mood, motivation, and fear.”
+It is also known for fueling your fight-or-flight response, a psychological reaction in your brain to a highly stressful or dangerous situation.

 For brain fitness, check out the CogniFit app!